gura-lang/gura-lang.github.io/documents/Template-Engine.md

 	tmpl.render(sys.stdout)

-It may sometimes happen that you want to describe a text containing embedded scripts as a `string` value in a script.
+It may sometimes happen that you want to describe a template containing embedded scripts as a `string` value in a script.
 The `string` class provides method `string#template()` that create a `template` instance from the string as below: